TrullMiester/OCS-Internship-2022/README.md

 First I will test this 2 sensor system by telling it to follow either the leftmost wall or rightmost wall.
 If this works smoothly then I'll try to integrate both at the same time.

 The big thing I overlooked was that when I rotate the robot, the distance sensor moves.
 This means that I need to account for this movement for accurate measurements.
 I've measured the distance sensor tracing a circle with diameter 19 cm or 190 mm and I'll try to tweak this number further to get the results I want.

+Currently the scanning is quite accurate in my opinion, it does a good job of detecting walls (how it does this is mostly explained in the perception.py file, the function named scantwo is the big one).
+However, the only downside is that the FOV of the distance sensors is very narrow, I would need to constantly shake the robot for a wider vision cone.
+Adding more sensors wouldn't do much because I would need like 3 to build that cone of vision.